The Emerald Triangle, a famously known ground for mass cannabis production, is the unofficial capital of cannabis in the United States.

 In the 60s, the counterculture movement had begun to develop throughout much of the Western World, promoting art, rejecting capitalism, spreading love, and protesting the Vietnam War.

 In the Haight-Ashbury neighbourhood of San Francisco, more than 100,000 hippies gathered together to do precisely that— and of course, enjoy a ton of weed.
-Those who gathered in the Haight-Ashbury neighbourhood of San Francisco rejected the conformist and materialistic values within society, instead putting a strong emphasis on sharing and community.
+Those who gathered in the Haight-Ashbury neighbourhood of San Francisco rejected the conformist and materialistic values within society, instead of putting a strong emphasis on sharing and community.

 It was a real “sharing is caring,” “make love not war,” kinda vibe.